 To measure the emission rate of $SO_2$ from a volcano the most common method is passive remote sensing.
 This can be accomplished from a stationary or moving platform, from vehicles in land, water, air, or space.
-The first and most known method used by volcanologists for almost three decades was the Correlation Spectrometer (COSPEC), which was used since the beginning of the 1970s on a number of volcanoes (Moffat and Millan, 1971; Stoiber and Jepsen, 1973; Williams-Jones et al., 2008).
+The first and most known method used by volcanologists for almost three decades is the Correlation Spectrometer (COSPEC), which has been used since the beginning of the 1970s on a number of volcanoes (Moffat and Millan, 1971; Stoiber and Jepsen, 1973; Williams-Jones et al., 2008).
 COSPEC is an ultraviolet (UV) dispersive spectrometer that uses differential absorption of a number of pairs of absorbing and non-absorbing bands that are isolated by slits engraved in a rotating disc.
 The instrument is mostly used in passive mode, measuring the scattered solar radiation in the atmosphere (skylight) collected by a Cassegrain telescope, transmitted through the spectrometer, disc, and ending in a sensitive photomultiplier tube detector.
-To calibrate the measurement, a couple of cells with known concentrations of SO2 are employed, which measurement is done while pointing the spectrometer to a region without the gas of interest.
+To calibrate the measurement, a couple of cells with known concentrations of $SO_2$ are employed, which measurement is done while pointing the spectrometer to a region without the gas of interest.
 At least five generations of the COSPEC were developed by the Barringer Research Limited in Canada, and all of them were equipped with a paper plotter to record the measurements, limiting the possibilities of post-analysis by digital means.
 The COSPEC can be powered by a 12V car battery and the whole system, including the telescope and a supporting/pointing tripod, can be transported in a vehicle and mounted by a single operator.
 The method to quantify the flux of a gas by passive remote sensing is explained in Chapter 3.
 Perhaps the most important spectroscopic limitation of the COSPEC lies in its specificity, given the reduced information content of the narrow bands it uses and the strong interference of O3 and molecular or aerosol scattering in the region of absorption of SO2.
 On the other hand, being the only instrument used by (a few of) volcanologists worldwide meant that the procedures were to a large extent standardized and thus the measurements directly comparable.
-The first estimates of global contribution of SO2 from volcanoes to the atmosphere were done based on records of measurements with the COSPEC in a limited number of volcanoes (Stoiber and Jepsen, 1973; Stoiber et al., 1987).
+The first estimates of global contribution of SO2 from volcanoes to the atmosphere were done based on records of measurements with the COSPEC in a limited number of volcanoes (Stoiber and Jepsen, 1973; Stoiber et al., 1987; Andres and Kasgnoc, 1998; Halmer et al., 2002, Paper III).
 A summary of different methods for remote sensing of volcanic gases in the ultraviolet (UV), visible (Vis) infrared (IR) spectral regions is presented in Table 1.

 Table 1.
-Operational ground and satellite-based sensors for remote sensing of volcanic gases
+Operational portable and satellite-based instruments for remote sensing of volcanicgas emissions

-Name Principle Measured volcanic species Approximate cost (Euro) Reference COSPEC (Correlation spectrometer) Mask filter correlation spectroscopy SO2 50k (Hamilton et al., 1978) DOAS (Differential Optical Absorption Spectroscopy) Broad-band, dispersive, differential absorption spectroscopy SO2, BrO, CIO, NO2 5-10k (Galle et al., 2003) DIAL (Differential Absorption LIDAR) Differential absorption spectroscopy with laser detection and ranging S02 100k (Weibring et al., 2002) GASCOFIL (Gas filter correlation spectrometer) Gas filter correlation radiometry CO, COS 50k (Stix et al., 1996) FTIR (Fourier Transform Infra-Red spectroscopy) Broadband infrared interferometry H2O, CO2, SO2, HCI, HF, CO 50k (Notsu et al., 1993) IDOAS (Imaging DOAS) 2D array of DOAS channels Same as DOAS 20k (Bobrowski et al., 2006) UV SO 2 Camera 2D detector, non- dispersive filter radiometry (sometimes calibrated by a parallel DOAS) SO2 20k (Bluth et al., 2007) IR SO 2 Camera 2D detector, non- dispersive filter correlation radiometer SO2, ash 30k (Prata and Bernardo, 2009)
+Name Principle Measured volcanic species Approximate cost (Euro) Reference COSPEC (Correlation spectrometer) Mask filter correlation spectroscopy SO 2 50k (Hamilton et al., 1978) DOAS (Differential Optical Absorption Spectroscopy) Broad-band, dispersive, differential absorption spectroscopy SO 2 , BrO, CIO, NO 2 5-10k (Galle et al., 2003) DIAL (Differential Absorption LIDAR) Differential absorption spectroscopy with light detection and ranging SO 2 100k (Weibring et al., 2002) GASCOFIL (Gas filter correlation spectrometer) Gas filter correlation radiometry CO, COS 50k (Stix et al., 1996) FTIR (Fourier Transform Infra- Red spectroscopy) Broadband infrared interferometry H 2 O, CO 2 , SO 2 , HCI, HF, CO 50k (Notsu et al., 1993) IDOAS (Imaging DOAS) 2D array of DOAS channels Same as DOAS 20k (Bobrowski et al., 2006) UV SO 2 Camera 2D detector, non- dispersive filter radiometry (sometimes calibrated by a parallel DOAS) SO 2 20k (Bluth et al., 2007) IR SO 2 Camera 2D detector, non- dispersive filter correlation radiometer SO 2 , ash 30k (Prata and Bernardo, 2009)